Visit the Campbell Scientific Forum to submit your question to users around the world.

 With operating system 25 or greater, the CR3000 works with CF cards in sizes up to 16 GB using the TableFile() instruction and TFOption 64.
 For earlier versions of the operating system, the largest compatible CF card size is 2 GB.

-See the application note “A Better Way to Write High-Frequency Data to 16 GB and Smaller CF Cards” for more information.
+For more information, see the “A Better Way to Write High-Frequency Data to 16 GB and Smaller CF Cards” application note.

 Do the CR800-series, CR1000, and CR3000 dataloggers have 50 Hz versions?